MEET OUR TEAM

 Emily enjoys tailoring interventions towards individual patient goals and typically incorporates cognitive behavioural therapy (CBT), mindfulness based strategies, and acceptance and commitment therapy (ACT) into her practice.
 Emily holds memberships with the Australian Health Practitioner Regulation Agency (AHPRA) and the Australian Psychological Society (APS).

-Tricia Padoa is a dedicated and passionate psychologist who enjoys working with children, adolescents and adults who are experiencing a range of mental health concerns.
-Tricia has an interest in perinatal psychology and she has published research examining the impact of social media on new mothers.
+Tricia Padoa is a dedicated and passionate psychologist who enjoys working with people who are experiencing a range of mental health concerns.
+Tricia particularly enjoys working with parents who would like tips or support to help their children and build happier families.
+She has an interest in perinatal psychology and she has published research examining the impact of social media on new mothers.

-Tricia enjoys working with parents.
-She works part-time with the Community Child & Youth Mental Health Team at Hornsby Hospital and has previously worked with adults, young children and adolescents in at the UTS University Clinic, and community treatment programs including the Early Psychosis team in Bondi and the Eastern Suburbs Child and Adolescent service in Randwick.
+Tricia works part-time with the Community Child & Youth Mental Health Team at Hornsby Hospital and has previously worked with adults, young children and adolescents in at the UTS University Clinic, and community treatment programs including the Early Psychosis team in Bondi and the Eastern Suburbs Child and Adolescent service in Randwick.